atobrien/Predicting-optimal-invasive-care-treatment-window-in-the-ICU/README.md

 # Acknowledgement

 Please note that part of the SQL code was modified from the MIMIC-III git hub repository.
-The direct link to the database is: [MIMIC-Code](https://github.com/MIT-LCP/mimic-code)
+The direct link to the database is: [MIMIC Code Repository](https://github.com/MIT-LCP/mimic-code)